Confessions of the Fox: Jack Sheppard

 In the novel, Jack Sheppard is a trans man who previously was an apprentice to a carpenter turned to theft and prison break artist.
 His work with a carpenter gave him the skills to be able to break out of jail four separate times, making him the most wanted criminal in London.
 His illegal work as a thief parallels with forbidden queerness in 18th century London.
 He has a relationship with prostitute, Edgeworth Bess, who finally enables him to identify himself as a man instead of his biological sex.
 During the novel, she was the one who performed top surgery on him, allowing his physical body to match his identity.
 Eventually, another infamous London criminal, Jonathon Wild, turned Sheppard in and he was eventually executed in 1724 at the age of 22.

-Rosenberg's fictional Jack Sheppard is based on the historical folk hero who lived in London in the 18th century, but it is important to note that this is not a true account.
+Rosenberg's fictional Jack Sheppard is based on the historical folk hero who lived in London in the 18th century, but this is not a true account.
 According to Rosenberg, it is unclear if the real Sheppard 'thought of himself, as trans or not trans', but he notes that in many works Sheppard is represented in a way that 'we might see now as genderqueer or gender nonconforming', and it was his small and flexible frame that helped him escape confinement so many times.